New Program with Service Line Warranties Canada (SLWC) is a First for Alberta Municipalities

 Homeowners will soon receive information in the mail about the SLWC program and available service plans.
 There is no obligation to sign up for a plan – participation is voluntary.
 The mailings are administered by SLWC but will include the Town of Bashaw’s logo to indicate that the mailing is legitimate and that there is a partnership in place between the town and SLWC.

 “A SLWC service plan is a smart way for homeowners to prepare for a home emergency.
 These plans take the worry, inconvenience, and financial burden out of the repair,” said Mike Van Horne, General Manager, Service Line Warranties of Canada, a HomeServe Company.
 “If something goes wrong, these plans equip Bashaw homeowners with reliable access to local, licensed, and vetted contractors who can quickly and professionally complete needed repairs on service lines.”

 Bashaw homeowners with questions or who wish to receive more information about SLWC or the plans available to residents can call 1-866-922-9004 or visit www.slwofc.ca.

 Service Line Warranties of Canada (SLWC) is part of HomeServe, a leading provider of home repair solutions serving over 4.8 million customers across North America since 2003.
-Launched in 2014, SLWC is the trusted source of utility line protection programs across Canada, as recognized by the Association of Municipalities of Ontario (AMO), and the Rural Municipalities of Alberta (RMA).
+Launched in 2014, SLWC is the trusted source of utility line protection programs across Canada, as recognized by the Association of Municipalities of Ontario (AMO).
 In addition, SLWC is a corporate partner of the Federation of Canadian Municipalities (FCM).